nathancarter/semigroupviz/to-do-list.md

 ## Bug fixing

- * The note that there are more D-classes not shown is not a hyperlink for exposing them.
-Once you've fixed this bug, re-capture the screenshot for page 8 of the manual, so that the text is the correct color, matching the link color in the other screenshots.
+ * Re-capture the screenshot for page 8 of the manual, so that the text is the correct color, matching the link color in the other screenshots.